JakeSW/jakesw.github.io/index.md

 * Deep Learning
 * Distributed sensing

-I also enjou tinkering with hardware and building prototypes.
+I also enjoy tinkering with hardware and building prototypes.

 Please reach out if you'd like to collaborate!